gpaux/Mediana/CaseStudy01.md

 outcome.treatment = parameters(rate = rate.treatment)
 {% endhighlight %}

 It is important to note that, if no censoring mechanisms are specified in a data model with a time-to-event endpoint, all patients will reach the endpoint of interest (e.g., progression) and thus the number of patients will be equal to the number of events.
-Using this property, power calculations can be done using either the `Event` object, or the `SampleSize` object.
+Using this property, power calculations can be performed using either the `Event` object or `SampleSize` object.
 For the purpose of illustration, the `Event` object will be used in this example.

 To define a data model in the MCC clinical trial, the total event count in the trial is assumed to range between 270 and 300.
-Since the group are not balanced, the randomization eatio needs to be specified within the `Event` object.
+Since the trial's design is not balanced, the randomization ratio needs to be specified in the `Event` object:

 {% highlight R %}
 # Number of events parameters